Framework

 You can run the above command anywhere, but you may want to cd to your ~/Development directory first (or wherever you do local development).

-This command will ask you a series of questions in order to initialize your new project.
+This command will ask you a series of questions in order to initialize your new app.
 For this tutorial, you can simply hit Enter to accept the default values.
 When you’re done, you should see something like this:

 observable create